 Source: ARC via Netgalley

 This is one of the best new adult contemporary debuts I’ve read so far. *Though an important note: There is a problematic passage about Native American people that is left unchallenged in the text.
-Read this own voices review, for a full understanding of why correct context matters in challenging common anti-indigenous assumptions.
+Correct context matters in challenging common anti-indigenous assumptions.